Enjoy impressionism!

 There were 56 partakers mentioned in the catalogues of the 8 ‘impressionist’ expositions.
 It is known that in 1874 Comtesse de Luchaire and in 1886 Comtesse de Rambure also exhibited outside the catalogue (=hc).
 This makes 56+2hc=58 partakers.
 But probably Comtesse de Rambure exhibited in 1876 and 1877 under the pseudonym Jacques François.
 So in total there were 56 + 2hc -1 = 57 partakers.
 In the left (or bottom) menu you will find short biographies of all these artists and in the sub-menus exhibited art-works, overviews and accounts.

 Most sources on Impressionism only inform about the well known artists.
 Some art-critics called other partakers incapable amateur-painters or retarded Salon-painters (R90I,p19;R87,p270).
 Moffett, who selected and organised the 1986 centennial exposition, calls the works of Attendu, Béliard, Bureau, Cals, Colin, Cordey, Debras, Forain, Guillaumin, Lamy, Latouche, Lebourg, Lepic, Levert, Meyer, de Molins, Mulot-Durivage, Auguste and Léon Ottin, Raffaëlli, Léopold Robert, Somm, Tillot, Vidal, Vignon and others ‘inferior’ (R2,p22).
 Thus disqualifying 25 of the 57 partakers of the ‘impressionist’ expositions.
 But is this true?
 One goal of this website is to rehabilitate all these other partakers and to show as much pictures as possible of them, so that you can judge for yourself.
+See also the video on this quest on my YouTube channel “enjoy.Impressionism“.

 What is Impressionism?

-For a good understanding of Impressionism it is good firstly to see Impressionism as a painting style and secondly as a broader art-movement in France from about 1855-1900.
+For a good understanding of Impressionism it is good firstly to see Impressionism as a painting style and discern it from ‘impressionism’ as a broader art-movement in France from about 1855-1900.
 The ‘impressionist’ expositions held from 1874-1886 in Paris were key events for this art-movement.
 But, when we look at the 57 partakers of these expositions we see that many didn’t paint in an impressionist painting style.
 Many can more be seen as Realists or as pre-impressionist landscapists.
 Edgar Degas, one of the most prominent organisers of the ‘impressionist’ expositions, didn’t want to be called an Impressionist.
 Many sources on Impressionism give ample attention to Edouard Manet.
 But he never joined the ‘impressionist’ expositions and only later used elements of the impressionist painting style.
-He played a part in this broader ‘impressionist’ art-movement, but merely is no impressionist.
+He played a part in this broader ‘impressionist’ art-movement, but merely is no Impressionist.
 See also myths on Impressionism.

 The Salon and other exhibitions: